MrMapleMadness/TicTacToe/README.md

 *COMPLETE: 16/10/2017*

-**@ TODO: 14/10/2017 Improve hasWinner code by reducing the receptiveness of the loops**
+**@ TODO: 14/10/2017 Improve hasWinner code by reducing the repetition of the loops**

 Done!
 Took loops out and moved them to helper methods, these methods use loops much less than previously.
 All they do is create arrays so